BY Vince Cooper

 Jon Sammels, Weller and Alan Birchenall

-Surprisingly he played only four times for his country.
-Clearly not the type to impress Sir Alf Ramsey (although he did captain an FA squad that toured New Zealand in 1969 and scored 11 times in as many games), it took the arrival as temporary manager of Joe Mercer for a first international cap to come his way.
+Even among all of those talented footballers Weller often stood out.
+Surprisingly he made just those four starts for his country.
+Clearly not the type to impress Sir Alf Ramsey (although he did captain an FA squad that toured New Zealand during Ramsey’s reign and scored 11 times in as many games), it took the arrival as temporary manager of Joe Mercer for a first international cap to come his way.

 Weller celebrates scoring against Northern Ireland